martosaur/instructor_lite/README.md

 ### Grok

-Grok API is OpenAI-compatible, so all we need to do is to provide OpenAI adapter with correct `url` and `model_name`
+Grok API is compatible with OpenAI Chat Completions endpoint, so all we can use `ChatCompletionsCompatible` adapter with grok's `url` and `model_name`

 ```elixir
 iex> InstructorLite.instruct(%{